Uluru Walks: More Than a Bloody Big Rock!

 It’s one of the more popular Uluru walks, so you will see a lot of people out on this one.
-What’s even better is that it doesn’t get closed like some of the other walks at the Rock.

 The walk is 10.6 km loop around the entire base of Ayers Rock.
 It takes most people around 3.5 hours to complete.

 Whilst most people might baulk at walking 10 km, the information provided on the signs on this walk are worth the walk.